mshangle1/watchmen/README.md

 ```
 ---

-## SQL Data Base connection
+## Relational Data Base connection

-- For today Watchmen has implemented connection with the next SQL data Bases:
+- For today Watchmen has implemented connection with the next relational data Bases:

   **Oracle DB, AuroraDB (aws)**